NaviaJin/AssociationRule/README.md

     It need two value : support and confidence.
 You can specify these values in the file config.properties.
     After getting these twonumber and the data , it can find the associate items.
     This algorithm can be used as the recommendationof products or something like this.
+    There are three csv files as examples in the folder .